 The biggest factor for individuals to consider before making a determination to proceed pro se is that courts typically cannot make special allowances for unrepresented individuals.
 As such, pro se defendants are held to the same standards as the attorneys representing the State of Indiana.
 Pro se defendants are required to investigate the State’s assertions, subpoena their own witnesses, tender and respond to any pre-trial discovery, comply with the Indiana Rules of Evidence and rules of procedure, properly preserve issues for appeal, elicit testimony from witnesses and potentially themselves at trial, understand the charges against them, understand the current state of the law, participate in voir dire, and to spot factual and legal deficiencies within the State’s case.
 Additionally, pro se defendants also necessarily waive their ability to assert “ineffective assistance of counsel” in any future appeal.

 If you do not want to take a chance in potentially harming your own case, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.